• Skip to primary navigation

 How to Peel and Cut a Pineapple?
 Ever wondered how?
 I guess the easiest way is to cut the skin thick from top to bottom.

-In South East Asia and other parts of the world, pineapple are peeled thinly and eyes are removed following a spiral direction.
-Then it is cut in half until you have 8 to 10 individual pieces.
+In South East Asia and other parts of the world, pineapple are peeled thinly and eyes are removed following a spiral direction, then cut in half until you have 8 to 10 individual pieces.
 This is how my mom taught me how to peel and cut a pineapple.

 I believe in the old days, they cut it that way not for looks but not to waste so much flesh.
 To me it’s both.